Updated: Apr 9, 2022

 But as we grow, the school will be divided into primary classes that will contain around fifteen students ages six, seven and eight; first, second and third grades.
 Elementary classes will house ages nine, ten and eleven; fourth, fifth and sixth grade students.

-I would not ever, no never, instruct in a class not designed to be a multigrade class.
+I would never, no not ever, instruct in a class not designed to be a multigrade class.
 Here are my thoughts from my many years using this structure as to why the multigrade approach is so superior.

 With multigrade classrooms, the focus is on the individual and his goals.
-Because I teach to individual goals built on each student's mastery from the day before, what the rest of the class is learning is irrelevant to each student in the class.
+Because I teach to individual goals built on each student's mastery from the day before, what the rest of the class is learning is irrelevant to the other student‘s goals in the class.

 My fourth grade student may be working on basic math concepts typical for a sixth grade student as well as have the expectation to double the amount of work to complete during the allotted math instruction because she has the skills and the work ethic.

-While in the same classroom, a sixth grade student may be working on skills typical of a second grade student's expectations with me expecting only half the work to be completed as expected by typical students during the same class.
+While in the same classroom, a sixth grade student may be working on skills typical of a second grade student's expectations with myself as the teacher expecting only half the work to be completed as expected by typical students during the same class.

 I know, you are having about now, many thoughts running around in your head.
 Doesn't the sixth grade student feel bad with his situation?
 No, he will not after, at the most the first week at the school.
 He is finally learning some math skills after spending so many years behind.
 He is able to see he can make progress.
 And what I know, and I tell this to him and his parents, is he will not always be behind by four years.
 The math skills taught through seventh grade are not really different than second grade skills.
 A few more place values, larger numbers to divide or round, but with some exceptions, he will not need four years to be at class expectations for his grade.